 The Bachelor of Applied Science in Supervision and Management program can prepare you for advancement in your field.
 Associate degree programs prepare graduates to enter the job market in entry-level or mid-level positions.
 Upper-level coursework in the BAS program can broaden your knowledge of applied business practices and prepare you for higher-level management and supervisory opportunities.
+BAS students are eligible to take coursework that will prepare them to attain the premier project management certifications based on experience.
+These certifications are internationally recognized and will provide the project management foundation to work in any country, industry, or company.

 Students graduating from Daytona State College’s Supervision and Management program are taught the skills to effectively lead and manage business operations within their technical field of interest.
 Specifically, the business community articulated the need for Daytona State College to produce individuals with bachelor’s level supervisory and managerial skills to enhance the occupational/technical preparation provided by their associate degree programs.
 Earning your Daytona State College bachelor’s degree will provide the access needed for employees to advance their skills in the workplace for managerial career opportunities.